528057/weather-app/README.md

 **Seminar group**: 02, 01

-The projet will be a weather app that displays current and upcoming weather conditions for any location.
-Users can search by name or ZIP code, and view details such as temperature, humidity, and more.
-The app could also allow users to login/signup and save the location which they want to check again.
+The project is focused on a weather app that displays any location's current and upcoming weather conditions.
+Users can search by name or ZIP code and view details such as temperature, humidity, etc. The app also allows users to login/signup and save the location they want to check again.

 ## Sign in page